Monday, October 28, 2024

 Tuesday, October 15, 2024

-GOOGLE GO NUCLEAR!
+GOOGLE and AMAZON GO NUCLEAR!

 Google made the headlines today, signing a groundbreaking deal to power its data centres with six or seven mini-nuclear reactors, known as Small Modular Reactors (SMRs).
 To meet the electricity demands driven by the rise of artificial intelligence and cloud computing, they have ordered SMRs from California-based Kairos Power.
 This is the first commission of a new type of reactor for half a century and the first reactor is expected to be operational by 2030, the rest coming online by 2035